kown7/pymergevcd/docs/homepage/reqdevsecops.md

 Deployment straight out of your CI pipline: continuous delivery (CD).

-Point two above guarantees that there was no documentation for the customer's managers.
+Point two above guarantees that there was no documentation for the customer.

 ## DevSecOps